element-hq/ems-docs/ee-installer/src/hookshot.md

-# Gitlab, Github, and Jira Integrations
+# GitLab, GitHub, and JIRA Integrations

-In Element Enterprise On-Premise, our gitlab, github, and jira integrations are provided by the hookshot package.
+In Element Enterprise On-Premise, our GitLab, GitHub, and JIRA integrations are provided by the hookshot package.
 This documentation explains how to configure the installer to install hookshot and then how to interact with hookshot once installed.